Apply Now Apply Now Apply Now

 • Connecting Disparate Systems

-• Can a computer act as a gateway?
+• Is a modem the same as a gateway?

 What Is A Gateway?

-Gateways act as the entry and exit points of a network, ensuring that any data leaving or entering undergoes proper transformation.
+Gateway in computer network act as the entry and exit points, ensuring that any data leaving or entering is properly transformed.
 They operate at multiple OSI layers depending on how complex the translation needs to be, making them one of the most versatile components in network architecture.

 Importance Of Gateways In Computer Networks